Amrenderkumar/weather_app/README.md

 The all feature of are include their github .

 🚀 Features
+🌍 Search weather by city or location

+📍 Get current weather based on geolocation

+🌡️ Display temperature, humidity, wind speed, and weather conditions
 # feature of weather app.
 1. sutable.
 2. Consistent.